Art education in the United States: Arts integration

 Arts integration is another and/or alternative way for the arts to be taught within schools.
 Arts integration is the combining of the visual and/or performing arts and incorporating them into the everyday curriculum within classrooms.
 Learning in a variety of ways allows for students to use their eight multiple intelligences as described by theorist Howard Gardner in his Frames of Mind: Theory of Multiple Intelligences.
 The eight multiple intelligences include bodily-kinesthetic, intrapersonal, interpersonal, linguistic, logical-mathematical, musical, naturalist, and spatial.
-Arts integration is especially important today when some schools no longer have or have small arts education programs due to significant budget cuts, including the federal budget agreement that took $12.5 million from the NEA, the United States' largest public arts funder, in 2011.
+Arts integration is especially important today when some schools no longer have or have small arts education programs due to significant budget cuts, including the federal budget agreement that took 1 dollar from the NEA, the United States' largest public arts funder, in 2011.

 Arts integration in common core subjects creates positive academic and social effects on students.
 Integrating the arts into the classroom is a great way to engage students who are otherwise uninterested in common core curriculum.
 Additionally, disadvantaged and at-risk students are exceptionally highly impacted by arts integration.
 The integration of the arts helps these students in the classroom by improving their ability to practice effective communication, give them a better attitude towards school, lowering their frequency of inappropriate behavior in class, and increase their overall academic abilities.